-Fragile X syndrome is the most common form of inherited mental retardation in males and is also a significant cause of mental retardation in females.
+Fragile X syndrome is the most common form of inherited intellectual disability in males and is also a significant cause of intellectual disability in females.
 It affects about 1 in 4,000 males and 1 in 8,000 females and occurs in all racial and ethnic groups.

 Nearly all cases of fragile X syndrome are caused by an alteration (mutation) in the FMR1 gene where a DNA segment, known as the CGG triplet repeat, is expanded.
 Normally, this DNA segment is repeated from 5 to about 40 times.
 In people with fragile X syndrome, however, the CGG segment is repeated more than 200 times.
 The abnormally expanded CGG segment inactivates (silences) the FMR1 gene, which prevents the gene from producing a protein called fragile X mental retardation protein.
 Loss of this protein leads to the signs and symptoms of fragile X syndrome.
 Both boys and girls can be affected, but because boys have only one X chromosome, a single fragile X is likely to affect them more severely.

-A boy who has the full FMR1 mutation has fragile X syndrome and will have moderate mental retardation.
+A boy who has the full FMR1 mutation has fragile X syndrome and will have moderate intellectual disability.
 They have a particular facial appearance, characterized by a large head size, a long face, prominent forehead and chin and protruding ears.
 In addition males who have fragile X syndrome have loose joints (joint laxity), and large testes (after puberty).

 Affected boys may have behavioral problems such as hyperactivity, hand flapping, hand biting, temper tantrums and autism.
 Other behaviors in boys after they have reached puberty include poor eye contact, perseverative speech, problems in impulse control and distractibility.
 Physical problems that have been seen include eye, orthopedic, heart and skin problems.

-Girls who have the full FMR1 mutation have mild mental retardation.
+Girls who have the full FMR1 mutation have mild intellectual disability.

-Family members who have fewer repeats in the FMR1 gene may not have mental retardation, but may have other problems.
+Family members who have fewer repeats in the FMR1 gene may not have intellectual disability, but may have other problems.
 Women with less severe changes may have premature menopause or difficulty becoming pregnant.

 Both men and women may have problems with tremors and poor coordination.